davestewart/alias-hq/docs/quick-start.md

 ### Create a new config file

-If you don't yet have a config file, from the main menu:
+If you don't yet have a `ts/jsconfig.json` file, from the main menu:

 - Choose "Configure paths > Create config"
 - Choose "JavaScript" or "TypeScript" as required